 Muhlenberg College’s acceptance rate for transfer students is 40.0%, which is high.
 You must currently have a GPA of at least 3.34 to be considered for transfer to Muhlenberg College; ideally, your GPA will be 3.47.
 Additionally, you will be required to provide your test results.

 Each semester Muhlenberg College enrolls full-time transfer students who have demonstrated academic achievement in high school and college, quality of character, and the potential to contribute to our community in meaningful ways.

 Is Muhlenberg College Hard to Get In?

 The Muhlenberg College acceptance rate is 62.4%.
 For every 100 applicants, 62 are admitted.
 This means the school is moderately selective.
-The school expects you to meet their requirements for GPA and SAT/ACT scores, but they’re more flexible than other schools.
+The school expects you to meet their GPA and SAT/ACT scores requirements, but they’re more flexible than other schools.

 Does Muhlenberg College Require Test Scores?

 Since 1996, Muhlenberg has had a test-optional admissions policy.
-A test-optional applicant need not fulfill any further application requirements in order to submit their application.
+A test-optional applicant need not fulfill any further application requirements to submit their application.

 Admission to Muhlenberg College does not necessitate the submission of SAT or ACT scores.
-Test results are optional but will be taken into account if you submit them with your application.
-For admission to the 2021–2022 academic year, 29% of applicants submitted ACT results, while 60% of applicants submitted SAT scores.
+Test results are optional but will be considered if you submit them with your application.
+For admission to the 2021–2022 academic year, 29% of applicants submitted ACT results, while 60% submitted SAT scores.